binidowu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. 3-new_owner: This script changes the owner of the file hello to the user betty.

 5. 4-empty: This script creates an empty file called hello.

+6. 5-execute: This script executes permission to the owner of the file hello.